Mantle/Mantle/README.md

 ```

 In this example, the `XYUser` class declares three properties that Mantle
-handles in different ways. `name` is mapped directly to a key of the same name
+handles in different ways:

-in the JSON representation. `createdAt` is converted to its snake case
-equivalent. `meUser` is not serialized into JSON.
-Note that the superclass's implementation of `+JSONKeyPathsByPropertyKey` is
+- The superclass's implementation of `+JSONKeyPathsByPropertyKey` is
   invoked and `XYUser`'s properties are merged into its return value using the
   `-mtl_dictionaryByAddingEntriesFromDictionary:` category method.
+- `name` is implicityly mapped to a key of the same name in the JSON
+  representation.
+- `createdAt` is converted to its snake case equivalent.
+- `meUser` is not serialized into JSON.

 JSON keys that don't have a mapping are ignored when deserializing JSON using
 `+[MTLJSONAdapter modelOfClass:fromJSONDictionary:error:]`: